-The nose is as one of the body’s defense mechanisms against foreign invaders.
-It heats and filters the breathed-in air, which impedes microorganisms and pollutants, like dust, from entering the respiratory tract.
+The nose is one of the body’s defense mechanisms against foreign invaders.
+It heats and filters inhaled air, which impedes microorganisms and pollutants, like dust, from entering the respiratory tract.

 Dry weather is the main cause of a burning nose sensation.
 This happens because air that is too hot or lacking humidity will the dry up the airways, which can result in your nose burning when inhaling..